wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

 We can think more and come up with more ideas to implement a solution to our problem.
 If we stop thinking a little bit about the performance, we can just try to find additional ways to reimplement the code, maybe ending up with a more elegant solution in code.

-For example, if we combine `Enum.map`  and `Enum.flatten` we have the following implementation.
+For example, if we combine `Enum.map/2`  and `Enum.flatten/1` we have the following implementation.

 ```ex
 def  number_dups_list4(numbers) do